timuuur/AntiSpamReportSystem/README.md

 BanReason - ban reason bruh

+ReportAdminMessage1 - message "report:"

+ReportAdminMessage2 - message "from the player:"

 UseBan - Should use ban or kick (true or false)

+WarnAdminReport - Enable notification to administrators

 BanDuration - Ban duration if UseBan is true